EHRI/rspub-gui/docs/rst/rsgui.configure.rst

 Sitemaps with new lines
 +++++++++++++++++++++++
-A completely 'pritty print' mechanism for the generated :term:`sitemap`\ s is not (yet) available.
-Mark the checkmark for a more human readable version of sitemaps.
+A completely 'pretty print' mechanism for the generated :term:`sitemap`\ s is not (yet) available.
+Mark the checkbox for a more human readable version of sitemaps.

 Save sitemaps to disk
 +++++++++++++++++++++
 You can do a trial run of a synchronization.
 A trial run will report an overview of how many resources are affected, how many changes have been detected etc. but will not produce new :term:`sitemap`\ s.
-Leave the checkmark unchecked for a trial run.
+Leave the checkbox unchecked for a trial run.

 'well-known' at server root